DickerDackel/tinyecs/README.md

 IMPORTANT:

-An entity that e.g. has a sprite in a global sprite group cannot be released by the ECS, since it doesn't know anything about the interface of that sprite.
-The ECS and the sprite group are two different systems.
+A component might have references in structures outside the ECS.
+Like e.g. you can put a `pygame` sprite into a sprite group.
+If the entity is killed, all references to the component **inside the ECS** will be removed, but the ECS does not know about the sprite group, so the entity will be killed, but there's still the refernce inside the sprite group.

 To deal with that issue, you can add a method `shutdown_` to your component, which will be called when the component is removed from the ECS.